heliosdesign/helios-audio-mixer/README.md

 Getter/setter for audio tracks.
 Calling `track` with a new ID will return a new Track object, with the specified params.

-Call `track` with an existing ID will return the existing track, and apply whatever params have been specified.
+Call `track` with an existing ID will return the existing track.
+Specified parameters are ignored.

 ##### Track Params